elementalsecurity/sec-arch/08_threat_detection_methodologies/diamond_model_intrusion_analysis.md

 ## Core Components of the Diamond

-At the center of the model is a **cyber event**—an adversary leveraging a capability over infrastructure to affect a victim.
+At the center of the model is a **cyber event** with an adversary leveraging a capability over infrastructure to affect a victim.

 | Vertex | Description |
 |--------|-------------|